sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 I believe that 5 team members is the sweet spot in most cases.
 You can get the necessary diversity, are resilient to 1 or 2 absences, and you don't get so many people that they inevitably need to work on more than 1 thing at a time.

-The design goal here is to eliminate any cross-team dependencies.
+The design goal here is to eliminate cross-team dependencies.

 ## Work-in-progress limits